-Conversion to LED lighting in plants Creating a decent work environment will improve employee job satisfaction and engagement, which will lead to a higher retention rate.
+Materiality Stable employment and decent work environment Improvement of Work Environment Creating a decent work environment will improve employee job satisfaction and engagement, which will lead to a higher retention rate.
 We are actively working to improve the working environment in our offices and plants and to review various systems.
-Improvement of Work Environment Specifically, we have moved the start time of our Kyushu and Tohoku plants from 6:00 to 7:10 as a measure to reduce the physical burden on plant workers, provided air-conditioned clothing as a measure against summer heat, and improved lighting in the plants by switching to LED lighting as part of our efforts to improve work efficiency and safety.
+Specifically, we have moved the start time of our Kyushu and Tohoku plants from 6:00 to 7:10 as a measure to reduce the physical burden on plant workers, provided air-conditioned clothing as a measure against summer heat, and improved lighting in the plants by switching to LED lighting as part of our efforts to improve work efficiency and safety.
+In addition, we have set a target of 12 days of paid leave taken per year, and are working to ensure this target is achieved.
+The average target achievement rate in FY2022 for union members was 100% for the second consecutive vear.